All "dog trouble"

 It is NOT about teaching obedience.
 The course is designed to teach humans on the fundamentals of dog training.

-To raise your knowledge and self-confidence on how to be in control, while building a well-balanced bond with your pooch.
+To raise your knowledge and self-confidence on how to be in control, and how to turn a boisterous, overexcited or "rowdy" dog into a well-mannered, CALM pooch.

 This course reflects our belief that it is not the dogs who need to be taught to obey, but people ought to learn how to behave around dogs.

-You may be asked to take a short video of your dog to follow its progress.
+You may be asked to take a short video of your dog as part of the Assessment.

 What this course covers